-Teaching assistants' (TAs) office hours will be posted on Canvas.
+Teaching assistants' (TAs) office hours (via "Virtual Meetings" on Canvas) will be posted on Canvas.
 All sections of the course in a given quarter have the same assignments and exam, and you may approach any of the TAs with questions.